 The Anuk people represent a minority of the population in two neighbouring countries: Slatvia and Vanutaskan.
 In Slatvia, the Anuk make up 10% of the country's population of 22 million people; in Vanutaskan, the Anuk represent 5% of the country's 3 million people.
 The Anuk communities in both countries border each other.
 The Anuk used to have a nomadic lifestyle and sold goods and services as a way of life, but now most Anuk remain in the same communities their whole lives.
 The Anuk have lived in the same geographical area for over two hundred years.
-The governments of Slatvia and Vanutaskan do not consider the territory currently occupied by the Anuk as land these people traditionally own.
+The governments of Slatvia and Vanutaskan have appropriated traditional territory of the Anuk that they currently occupy.